 6. Cardiff Bay West

 The west side of Cardiff Bay was once an industrialized area of warehouses and dockyards.
-In recent years it has been heavily renovated into a centre for sports and adventurous activities, including facilities built for the 2012 Olympic Games.
+In recent years it has been heavily renovated into a center for sports and adventurous activities, including facilities built for the 2012 Olympic Games.

-This side of the bay is less tourist centric than the east, so the dining and hospitality on offer is more geared towards the local residents.
+This side of the bay is less tourist-centric than the east, so the dining and hospitality on offer is more geared towards the local residents.
 The perk of this is that rates for both food and accommodation are typically lower.

 The south end of the district is taken up by the International Sports Village.
 The complex houses a wide variety of sporting venues from ice rinks and skate parks to pools and white-water facilities.
 The less adventurous can enjoy the indoor waterpark with its numerous slides or attend a hockey match at the Viola Arena.